Sage-Bionetworks/portalsDocs/_categories/API-client.md

 ---
 name: API-client
 title: API Clients
-excerpt: Interact with Synapse programmatically using a REST API, Python client, command line client and R client.
+excerpt: Technical documentation for interacting with Synapse using R, Python, command line, and the REST API.
 explanation: Unify data and code with Synapse programmatic clients.
 Programmatic clients provide an interface to Synapse to link computationally-intensive processing with relevant data stored on Synapse.
 section: core-components
 order: 6